What is Autism?

 Poor integration of central and peripheral vision can lead to difficulties in processing and integrating visual information.
 Motor, cognitive, speech, and perceptual abilities can also be affected when visual processing is interrupted.

-Eye Examination for Autistic Patients
+Eye Examination for Patient/s with Autism

-Autistic patients have diverse needs, challenges and symptoms.
+Patient/s with autism have diverse needs, challenges and symptoms.
 Vision care is an essential part of understanding those needs.

 Children with ASD require continuing care, and with early exams and diagnosis, there is increased likelihood of improvement and overall chances for success.
 It is suggested that all children undergo visual exams by six months of age.

 Treatment of Visual Problems associated with Autism

 Depending on the results of the testing, optical lenses or prisms may be used to correct for their vision problems.
 Vision therapy may be offered to teach the visual system how to work and help eye movement control.
 The goal of treatment is to help the patient with autism organise visual space and gain peripheral stability so they can better be attended to and appreciate central vision.
 This will help them gain more efficient eye coordination and improve visual information processing.